 Planning refers to how policymakers design, regulate, and manage the built environment.
-Guided by citizen input and with elected official approval, planners use land use, zoning, and developer requirements and incentives to guide development patterns.
+Land-use, zoning, and developer requirements and incentives help planners guide development patterns.
 This then influences other outcomes.
-Good planning helps the population age in place, live healthy lives, and contribute to environmental sustainability.
+Good planning helps community members age in place, live healthy lives, and contribute to environmental sustainability.

-Poor planning, on the other hand, can tie a person’s mobility to the ability to drive a car.
+Planners can create age-friendly communities that take into account the needs of people at all life stages.
+These communities are well-designed and livable.
+They promote health and sustain economic growth for residents of all ages and ability levels.
+On the other hand, poor planning can negatively affect residents.
+For example, it can limit a person’s transportation options to a personal vehicle.
 This is especially problematic for those who cannot afford a vehicle or who no longer drive.
 Poor planning can also limit housing options.
-And it can decrease access to vital amenities and services such as jobs, health care, and supermarkets.
+It also can decrease access to vital amenities and services such as jobs, health care, and supermarkets.

-Land-use patterns, housing, and transportation systems influence public health and environmental quality in a variety of ways.
-Failure to adequately plan land use and infrastructure creates a vicious cycle.
-Residents who spend hours traveling long distances have less time for leisure, family, and civic activities.
-They may suffer the health consequences of being more sedentary or isolated, including depression, dementia, heart disease, obesity, and diabetes.
-And the cost of long commuting can effectively add to the cost of housing.
+Land-use patterns, housing, and transportation systems influence public health and environmental quality.
+Failure to adequately plan land use and infrastructure can mean that residents must spend hours traveling long distances.
+Long commutes, in turn, result in less access to high-quality jobs and workers.
+They also reduce time for leisure, family, and civic activities.
+People who must drive long distances for work, food, or health care can suffer the health consequences of being more sedentary or isolated.
+These consequences can include depression, dementia, heart disease, obesity, and diabetes.
+And the financial cost of long commutes can effectively add to the cost of housing.

-For the most part, planning has not included an evaluation of the full spectrum of health implications related to planning alternatives.
+For the most part, planning has not traditionally included an evaluation of the full spectrum of health implications related to planning alternatives.
 But this is beginning to change.
-Public health practitioners have begun to work collaboratively with planners to use a health impact assessment.
-This assessment translates data into practical information decision makers can use to anticipate and address the health effects of proposed programs, policies, or projects.
-By integrating relevant health information into their assessment of a new proposal, decision makers can advance well-informed policies that avoid unintended consequences and unexpected costs.
+Public health practitioners have begun to work collaboratively with planners to use a health impact assessment (HIA).
+HIA translates data into practical information decision-makers can use to anticipate and address the health effects of proposed programs, policies, or projects.
+By integrating relevant health information into their assessment of a new proposal, decision-makers can advance well-informed policies that avoid unintended consequences and unexpected costs.

 EFFECTIVE PLANNING: Policy